Tales of a T-shirt: Questioning the global garment chain from a co-creative student perspective

 Ellen Haeser is a lecturer at Zadkine College in Rotterdam, with a long track record in the fashion industry.
 She has broad and in-depth experience in the full chain of fashion, as an entrepreneur and leader, professional speaker, teacher, designer, developer and project leader, consultant, inspirational coach and lifetime student.
 At a very young age, she began developing her talent for blending skills, ideas, solutions and vision with enthusiasm, energy, passion and zest for life.
 Her aim is to contribute to the transition of the fashion business for future professionals.

-Rachel Lee, Department of History, Form and Aesthetics, Faculty of Architecture and the Built Environment, Delft University of Technology, The Netherlands
+Rachel Lee, Department of Architecture, Faculty of Architecture and the Built Environment, Delft University of Technology, The Netherlands

 Dr. Rachel Lee (PhD TU Berlin, 2017) is Assistant Professor at TU Delft where she teaches and researches architecture and the built environment.
 Her work has often focused on architectures and cities in India from a historical perspective.
 In this project, she has worked on the spatial imprints of the international garment industry and their histories.
 Links: Feminist Architectural Histories of Migration: On Margins (ABE), On Diffractions (CCA), On Collaborations (Aggregate).